Helios Hospital Berlin-Buch

 - Minimal invasive surgery.

-- Surgical oncology of upper and lower gastrointestinal tract.
+- Surgical oncology of the upper and lower gastrointestinal tract.

 - Pancreatic and hepatic surgery.